 Sound familiar?

-Well, we’re here with good news.
-You can modernise without blowing your budget.
+Well, we’re here to tell you that you can modernise without blowing your budget.
 This guide will walk you through how to refresh your home without overcapitalising, by focusing on simple, thoughtful updates that make a big impact.

 1. Let’s start here: Bigger doesn’t always mean better.